buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 ***Ice Spear.** Melee weapon attack*: +12 to hit, reach 3 m, one target.

 *Hits:* 14 (2d8 + 5) piercing damage plus 10 (3d6) cold damage.
 If the target is a creature, it must succeed on a DC 26 Fortitude Saving Throw, or have its speed reduced by 3 meters for 1 minute; during each of its turns it can take only an Action or an Immediate Action, but not both; it cannot take reactions.
-The target can repeat the Saving Throw at the end of each of its turns, ending the effect on itself in case of success.
+The target can repeat the Saving Throw at the end of each of its turns, ending the effect on itself on a success.

 ***Bite.** Melee weapon attack*: +12 to hit, reach 1 m, one target.